List of Gargoyles characters: Fox

 Born with the name Janine Renard, Fox (voiced by Laura San Giacomo) had her name legally changed.
 Her birth surname, "Renard", is the French word for "fox".
 She is the daughter of entrepreneur and business magnate Halcyon Renard and his ex-wife Anastasia Renard (the name used by Titania, "Queen of the Third Race", while in the guise of a mortal human woman).

 A former mercenary and former leader of The Pack, Fox quit the group upon gaining parole and married David Xanatos.
 They later had a son Alexander Fox Xanatos.

-Like many villains of the series, Fox initially had no love for the Gargoyles, seeing them as pawns to be manipulated; however, after they saved Alex, she changed her opinion and went out of her way to make amends—particularly to Lexington, whom she had once hurt.
+Like many villains of the series, Fox initially had no love for the Gargoyles, seeing them as pawns to be manipulated.
+After they saved Alex, she changed her opinion and went out of her way to make amends—particularly to Lexington, whom she had once hurt.
 For his part, Lexington agrees to a truce for her son's sake.